mdn/content/files/en-us/web/api/videodecoder/index.md

 - {{domxref("VideoDecoder.decodeQueueSize")}}{{ReadOnlyInline}}
   - : An integer representing the number of decode queue requests.
 - {{domxref("VideoDecoder.state")}}{{ReadOnlyInline}}
-  - : Represents the state of the underlying codec and whether it is configured for decoding.
+  - : Indicates whether the underlying codec is configured for decoding.

 ## Methods